PatilAnshul/GroupChatApplication/README.md

 ## Features

-- User registration and login
+- User registration and login.
-- Real-time group chat
+- Real-time group chat.
-- Group management
+- Group managementreading and Socket programming.
+- Implementing 2FA for secure login to chat window.
+- Using threads to implement message replies.
-- Message history
+- Message history with timestamps.
-- Modern Java Swing UI
+- Modern Java Swing UI and Java AWT UI.

 ## Prerequisites